Terry McLaurin Player Prop Bets for NFL Week 11 | Washington vs. Carolina 11/21/2021

 Season Stats

-- McLaurin has hauled in 49 passes for a team-high 632 yards and four touchdowns.
-He has been targeted 84 times and averages 70.2 yards per game.

-- McLaurin has been the target of 84 of his team's 312 passing attempts this season, or 26.9% of the target share.

-- McLaurin has seen the ball thrown his way seven times in the red zone this season, 22.6% of his team's 31 red zone pass attempts.
+- McLaurin (seven red zone targets) has been the recipient of 22.6% of his team's 31 red zone pass attempts.

-- The Football Team have thrown the football in 56.4% of their plays from scrimmage this year while staying on the ground 43.6% of the time.
-This offensive attack ranks 22nd in the NFL in points scored.
+- The Football Team, who rank 22nd in the NFL in points scored, have attempted a pass 56.4% of the time while opting for the ground attack 43.6% of the time.

 - Click over to SISportsbook and find the latest player props and odds for McLaurin's matchup with the Panthers.